 - In order to be cleared to submit the proposal, you must complete the External Grant Cover Sheet, available from this website, and submit it with the required attachments: (1) project narrative, (2) budget outline, and (3) the completed External Grants Checklist.
-The cover sheet was revised on April 28, 2010, and the checklist was revised on July 29, 2009 — be sure to use the new forms.
+The cover sheet was revised on January 14, 2013, and the checklist was revised on March 19, 2012 — be sure to use the current forms.
 Both are Microsoft Word forms that you can copy to your computer, input the necessary information, and save the changes (so that you will have a record of these documents on your computer).

 - Send all materials to John Morello, Provost’s Office.
 Because the cover sheet and checklist require signatures, submit all documents and attachments in hard copy.

 - Submit these materials at least one week before the online submission deadline (if the grant is to be submitted electronically), or two weeks before a “received by” deadline (if the application is to be mailed).
 Be sure that both the principal investigator and supervisor/department chair have signed the cover sheet before you submit it.
 The principal investigator signs the external grants checklist.